dptools/process_audio_diary/README.md

 # process_audio_diary
 Code for quality control and feature extraction/visualization from phone audio diaries, including workflow for automated push/pull with TranscribeMe and sanity check of resulting transcripts.

 Information about the steps of the pipeline, including expected inputs/outputs, can be found below.
 Any additional questions should be directed to mennis@g.harvard.edu.

 The current version of this repository matches what is used internally for Baker Lab audio diary data.
 It is in the process of being generalized for wider release.
+This is a prerelease, made publicly viewable for the purposes of testing on collaborator machines.

 ### Table of Contents